ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A slight chance of rain showers after 7am.
+         <h3>Monday</h3>A slight chance of rain showers after 1pm.
 Partly sunny, with a high near 63.
-West northwest wind around 7 mph.
-Chance of
+Northwest wind around 6 mph.
+Chance of precipitation
-         precipitation is 20%.<br></div>
+         is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>A slight chance of rain showers before 7pm.
 Mostly clear, with a low around 47.
-West northwest wind around 3 mph.
-Chance of
+Southwest wind around 3 mph.
+Chance of precipitation
-         precipitation is 20%.<br></div>
+         is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>Mostly sunny, with a high near 73.
-South southwest wind around 3 mph.<br></div>
+South wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A chance of rain showers after 1am.
 Mostly cloudy, with a low around 56.
-East southeast wind around 2 mph.<br></div>
+East southeast wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A chance of rain showers.
-Mostly cloudy, with a high near 67.
-East northeast wind around 6 mph.<br></div>
+         <h3>Wednesday</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms.
+Mostly cloudy, with a high near 71.
+East
+         wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>A chance of rain showers.
-Mostly cloudy, with a low around 55.
-Northeast wind around 5 mph.<br></div>
+         <h3>Wednesday Night</h3>A chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms.
+Mostly cloudy, with a low around
+         56. Northeast wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of rain showers.
-Partly sunny, with a high near 71.
-North northeast wind around 8 mph.<br></div>
+         <h3>Thursday</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms.
+Partly sunny, with a high near 73.
+Northeast
+         wind 6 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>A chance of rain showers before 7pm, then a slight chance of showers and thunderstorms between 7pm and 1am, then a chance
+         <h3>Thursday Night</h3>A chance of showers and thunderstorms before 7pm, then a slight chance of showers and thunderstorms.
+Partly cloudy, with a
-         of showers and thunderstorms.
-Partly cloudy, with a low around 52.
-North northeast wind around 7 mph.<br></div>
+         low around 52.
+Northeast wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A chance of showers and thunderstorms.
+         <h3>Friday</h3>A slight chance of rain showers before 1pm, then a chance of showers and thunderstorms.
 Mostly sunny, with a high near 70.
          North northeast wind around 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A chance of rain showers.
+         <h3>Friday Night</h3>A chance of showers and thunderstorms.
 Partly cloudy, with a low around 51.
-North northeast wind 5 to 8 mph.<br></div>
+North northeast wind around 7 mph.<br></div>
    </p>
 </div>